What is LEEDCo?

 Projects are financed by the sale of its electricity through a long-term Power Purchase Agreement (PPA).
 Currently, LEEDCo has a Memorandum of Understanding with Cleveland Public Power for 25% of the power.
-LEEDCo is working to line up additional offtakers.
-LEEDCo's power sales strategy involves selling the power to the people and businesses who want to buy it.
-LEEDCo is working to partner with a retail electricity provider so that supporters of the project can elect to power their homes and businesses with the clean energy generated by the turbines.
+The LEEDCo Counties will purchase 10% of the power.
+The remaining output will be purchased by a retail electricity supplier who will create an Icebreaker power option for residential and commercial customers.

 National Renewable Energy Laboratory FAQ

 Click here to visit the National Renewable Energy Laboratory FAQ in a new window.

 American Wind Energy Association FAQ